joaoli13/LearningLadder/LearningLadder.md

 5. Provide score updates with personalized feedback when non-zero.
 6. Use emojis based on score.
 7. Provide the level name before formulating the question.
+8. Penalty for using hints: For each hint requested, the maximum possible score for the current question will be reduced by 2 points.
+This encourages users to think carefully before asking for a hint and ensures that the game remains challenging.

 ## Game Initiation
 1. Tell me the topic you'd like to explore.